-- (1) Aims and Objectives: The overall aim of the study is to explore the innovative mental health programmes in the country and to establish a network amongst them so that the facilitators could learn from each other.
-More specifically the inquiry will cover the following questions: - (a) The scope and content of the programmes. - (b) The nature of community involvement. - (c) The effectiveness of the programmes.
+- (1) Aims and Objectives: The overall aim of the study is to examine and assess the innovative mental health programmes in the country and to establish a network amongst them so that the facilitators could learn from each other.
+More specifically the inquiry will cover the following questions: - (a) The scope and content of the programmes. - (b) The nature of community involvement. - (c) The financial management of the programme. - (d) The effectiveness of the programmes.